Altron scores victory in multibillion-rand broadband contract battle

 Altron Nexus has scored a major victory at the Supreme Court of Appeal, receiving the unanimous backing of the court over the City of Tshwane Municipal Broadband Network contract.

-The long-running battle that has pitted the City of Tshwane (COT) against Thobela Telecoms, a special purpose vehicle, in which Altron Nexus is a minority shareholder.
+The long-running battle pitted the City of Tshwane (COT) against Thobela Telecoms, a special purpose vehicle, in which Altron Nexus is a minority shareholder.

 The case, which began in 2016, has seen the COT take the matter for judicial review after allegations of impropriety surfaced.